htcondor/htcondor/docs/version-history/development-release-series-89.rst

    appropriate for end-user use) and provides the ability for multiple pool passwords to exist within a single setup. :ticket:`6947`

+-  The implementation of SSL authentication has been made non-blocking, improving scalability and responsiveness when this method is used. :ticket:`6981`

 -  SSL authentication no longer requires a client X509 certificate present in order to establish a security session.
 If no client certificate is available, then the client is mapped to the user ``unauthenticated``. :ticket:`7032`